 He stared at her.
 He didn't even know why he had said it.
 "God told me," he asserted, brazening it out.
 "I hope He did, dear!" she said, again with a laugh, but rather bitter.

 "He did, Mother!"
-"Excellent!" said the mother, using one of her husband's exclamations.
+"Excellent!" said the mother, using one of her husband's "Excellent" said the mother, using one of her husband's exclamations.
 The boy saw she did not believe him; or rather, that she paid no attention to his assertions.
 This angered him somewhere, and made him want to compel her attention.
-He went off by himself, vaguely, in a childish way, seeking for the clue to "luck."
+He went off by himself, vapuely, in a childish way, seeking for the clue to "luck."
 Absorbed, taking no heed of other people, he went about with a sort of stealth, seeking inwardly for luck.
 He wanted it.
-When the two girls were playing dolls in the nursery, he wanted luck, he wanted it, he would sit on his big rocking horse, charging madly into space, with a frenzy that made the little girls peer at him uneasily.
+When the two girls were playing dolls in the nursery, he wanted luck, he wanted it, he would sit on his big rocking horse, charging maddy into space, with a frenzy that made the little girls peer at him unessity.
 Wildly the horse careered, the waving dark hair of the boy tossed, his eyes had a strange glare in them.
-The little girls dared not speak to him.
-When he had ridden to the end of his mad little journey, he climbed down and stood in front of his rocking horse, staring fixedly into its lowered face.
-Its red mouth was slightly open, its big eye was wide and glassy-bright.
+The little girls dared not speak When he had ridden to the end of his mad little journey, he climbed down and stood in front of his rocking horse, staring fixedly into its lowered face.
+Its red mouth was slightly open. its big eye was wide and glassy-bright.
 "Now!" he would silently command the snorting steed.

 "Now, take me to where there is luck!
 Now take me!"
 And he would slash the horse on the neck with the little whip he had asked Uncle Oscar for.
 He knew the horse could take him to where there was luck, if only he forced it.
 So he would mount again, and start on his furious ride, hoping at last to get there.
 He knew he could get there.
-"You'll break your horse, Paul!" said the nurse.

-"He's always riding like that!
-I wish he'd leave off!" said his sister Joan.

-But he only glared down on them in silence.
+"You'll break your horse, Paul!" said the nurse, "He's always riding like that!
+I wish he'd leave off!" said But he only glared down on them in silence.
 Nurse gave him up.
 She could make nothing of him.
-Anyhow, he was growing beyond her.
-One day his mother and his Uncle Oscar came in when he was on one of his furious rides.
+Anyhow, he was growing beyond her One day his mother and his Uncle Oscar came in when he was on one of his furious rides.
 He did not speak to them.
 "Hallo, you young jockey!
 Riding a winner?" said his uncle.
 "Aren't you growing too big for a rocking horse?
 You're not a very little boy any longer, you know," said his mother.
 But Paul only gave a blue glare from his big, rather close-set eyes.
 He would speak to nobody when he was in full tilt.
 His mother watched him with an anxious expression on her face.
 At last he suddenly stopped forcing his horse into the mechanical gallop, and slid down.

-"Well, I got there," he announced fiercely, his blue eyes still flaring, and his sturdy long legs straddling apart.
-"Where did you get to?" asked his mother.
+"Well, I got there," he announced fiercely, his blue eyes still flaring, and his sturdy long legs straddling apart, "Where did you get to?" asked his mother.

 "Where I wanted to go," he flared back at her.
 "That's right, son!" said Uncle Oscar.
 "Don't you stop till you get there.
 What's the horse's name?"
 "He doesn't have a name," said the boy.